irgroup-classrooms/individual-assignments-aasa04/assignments/02/linuxjourney.md

 # Linux Journey
 ## 1.The Shell
 ### Exercise:
-Linux commands in Git Bash and what they output:
+Linux commands in Git Bash and what they output:<br>
 $ date
 $ whoami